Skip to main content Skip to footer

 2026

-The UK Government announces that local authorities will be given the power to prohibit pavement parking in their area.
+The UK Government passes new powers into law giving local authorities will be given the power to prohibit pavement parking in their area.

 WHAT'S THE PROBLEM?